ironArray/Caterva2/doc/getting_started/tutorials.md

 root = "./bar-root"
 ```

-Then we can run subscribers like this (in different shells, both from the directory where `caterva2.toml` is):
+We also chose arbitrary ports and state directories like those we used with the broker.
+Now we can run subscribers like this (in different shells, both from the directory where `caterva2.toml` is):

 ```sh
 cat2pub --id foo